ttarlov/jQuery-session/part-3-events/README.md

 jQuery provides a lot of event listeners methods for specific events (`click`, `hover`, `focus`), as well as more general handlers whose syntax closely resembles `.addEventListener()`.

 ## Event Delegation
   But what about dynamic content? jQuery even has ways to take advantage of [event delegation](https://learn.jquery.com/events/event-delegation/)!
 The pattern is a little different from what you've done in vanilla JS, but the ideas still apply.

 ## Questions:
 Use the jQuery docs to answer the following:

 1. What method(s) allows us to listen for / respond to an event with jQuery?

+    **_.on() method will allow us to listen for a click and run a function when that element is clicked._**

 2. Which method allows us to listen to any kind of event?
 How do you specify the event?

+    **_you would use event delegation.
+You will need to use .on() method on the parent container and then inside it specify the element that you are specifily looking to target for a say click event. ex $( "parent" ).on( "click", "exact element you want", function( event ) { what you want done }_**

 3. What arguments do the methods from the previous two questions take?

+    **_type of event, element, callback function_**

 4. How do you take advantage of event delegation with jQuery?
 How is it different from vanilla JS event delegation?

+    **_Same way you would with vanilla JS.
+The syntax is much simpler_**

 5. How do you determine which element fired the event in a jQuery event listener?
 How is this different from finding the element that fired an event in vanilla JS?

 6. What’s the difference between this and $(this)? (think about what methods are available to each)

 7. Can you still access the event object within a jQuery event listener?
 If so, how?

 ## Exercises: